SmartAgentProtocol/SmartAgents/Dapps Score.md

 - Self Sovereign Identity: All users have the power to generate their own identities and their consent is required to use those credentials.
 - Freedom of Association: All those using Smart Agents maintain their independence and freedom of association.

 Scoring each blockchain, Dapp, DAO, & Smart Contract against the list of values above will generate a **"Dapps Score"**.
-Via the Dapps Score these values will go into the calculation of how to weight the Smart Contracts as part of PromptRank and thus lower the visability of high risk or centralized options in favor of open source decentralized options.
+Via the Dapps Score these values will go into the calculation of how to weight the Smart Contracts as part of PromptRank and thus lower the visibility of high risk or centralized options in favor of open source decentralized options.

 ## Quantifying The Values

 - Open Source: Point awarded if GPL, APACHE, MIT, Unlicense or other open source license is used on primary repo.
 Easy to quantify.
 - Peer to Peer: Point awarded if primary functions are executed locally or via a Peer to Peer network.
 Easy to quantify.
 - Public Blockchain: Point awarded if primary functions are executed locally or via a public blockchain with greater than 100 validators.
-Quantifable.
+Quantifiable.
 - Tokenized Ownership: Point awarded if a majority community owned token powers its primary functions or ownership is user's private key based.
 Easst to quantify.
-- Permissionless: Point awared if the primary functions can be executed by anyone without an intermediary.
+- Permissionless: Point awarded if the primary functions can be executed by anyone without an intermediary.
 Easy to quantify.
-- Freedom of Access: Point awarded if documentaiton and website are public.
+- Freedom of Access: Point awarded if documentation and website are public.
 Easy to quantify.
 - Privacy Preserving: Point awarded if zero knowledge, mimble wimble, bullet proofs or other privacy methods are used to protect user data.
-Quantifable.
+Quantifiable.
 - Freedom of Exit: Point awarded if there are no penalties for leaving the project.
 Harder to quantify as it involves tokenomics.
 - Self Sovereign Identity: Point awarded if Web3 wallets supporting self custody can interact with the project.
 Easy to quantify.
-- Freedom of Association: Point awarded if users can openly interact with other users without an intermedary.
+- Freedom of Association: Point awarded if users can openly interact with other users without an intermediary.

 ## Datasets To Pull From For Quantifying
 - Open Source: https://github.com/SmartAgentProtocol/smart-contract-sanctuary